 Many societies are structured around beliefs that suppress individuals from being themselves based on their natural state and being.
-In such societies many may not even like themselves due to sexism, racism, ageism, other types of -isms.
-And some societies are structured so that altruism and helping others isn’t part of daily life; it is an afterthought.
+Many may not even like themselves in such societies due to sexism, racism, ageism, and other types of -isms.
+And some societies are structured so that altruism and helping others aren’t part of daily life; it is an afterthought.
 However, by changing how you see yourself in relation to others you can make social change.
-If you accept who you are right now, know that you are okay as you are and that you don’t need to fix you, you will compare yourself to others less often and start to feel that you belong in the world.
+If you accept who you are right now and know that you are okay and don’t need to fix yourself, you will compare yourself to others less often and start to feel that you belong in the world.
 And if you don’t feel that you belong to a group, then at least you feel that you belong to you.
 You loving yourself gives you everything you need.
 It sounds corny, but when I first felt that love and acceptance for myself, I felt a contentment that I didn’t know was possible.

-During meditations for compassion, we wish others happiness and to be free from suffering but what I realized doing this meditation is that what people individually perceive to be happiness is based on who they are as a person.
+During meditations for compassion, we wish others happiness and to be free from suffering.
+However, I realized doing this meditation that what people perceive to be happiness is based on who they are as a person.
 And this is a type of boundary as well.
 You may be striving for and are accountable to yourself for that definition of happiness.
 That means that if your view of what makes you happy isn’t right for you, you may be silently suffering.
 But until you accept that how you define happiness is not right for you, you won’t see it that way – suffering to you may be a form of happiness.
-Knowing who you are and what you want in life will help you realize what calls you to be happy and this define that boundary for you.
+Knowing who you are and what you want in life will help you realize what calls you to be happy, and this defines that boundary for you.

 If you start life with no boundaries or boundaries that you didn’t make on your own, then you’ll have a challenging life.
 I originally followed my parent’s life rules and those of Catholicism.
 They weren’t for me, but I didn’t realize this until later in life.
-I had to spend a long time figuring that out and after the compassion course, I realized more intently who I was and which rules were right and where I needed to make new ones.
+I had to spend a long time figuring that out and after the compassion course, I realized who I was, which rules were right, and where I needed to make new ones.

-If your happiness radiates from within, then your happiness is coming from an honest and authentic place, expressing your truth.
+If your happiness radiates from within, then your happiness comes from an honest and authentic place, expressing your truth.
 That’s authenticity.
-And by holding yourself accountable to authentic you become more trustworthy.
+And by holding yourself accountable to be authentic, you become more trustworthy.
 Self-compassion allows you to experience this level of authenticity through accountability, so you can be your real self and lose the facades of the lies.
 They no longer make sense.
-I have found that lies originate from shame, fear, or judgment and if you don’t feel those things about yourself, you will have no need to use them.
+I have found that lies originate from shame, fear, or judgment, and if you don’t feel those things about yourself, you will have no need to use them.
 This goes beyond vulnerability.
 You become comfortable being authentically you, experiencing you, and feeling the emotions you feel.